Trial starts for former aides to New York mayoral hopeful Liu

 The trial comes less than two weeks after U.S. Attorney Preet Bharara, whose office is prosecuting the case, called corruption in the state “downright pervasive” as he announced the arrest of six politicians accused of being involved in a bribery scheme to help a high-ranking Democratic state senator, Malcolm Smith of Queens, get on the Republican ticket for New York City’s mayoral race.

-Pan, of Hudson County in New Jersey, and Hou, of Queens County in New York, each face one count of conspiracy to commit wire fraud and one count of attempting to commit wire fraud.
+Pan, of Hudson County in New Jersey, and Hou, of Queens County in New York, have each been charged with one count of conspiracy to commit wire fraud and one count of attempting to commit wire fraud.
 Hou has also been charged with obstruction of justice.
 Each charge carries a maximum sentence of 20 years in prison.

+As comptroller, Liu, who was the first Asian-American elected to citywide office, serves as New York City’s fiscal watchdog, analyzing and auditing the city’s finances.
+He also helps run the city’s $110 billion pension fund.